Series · Terraform Agents · Chapter 4

 • ACK (Container Service for Kubernetes) is the prod answer at scale.
 Multiple agent kinds, autoscaling, rolling deploys, GPU scheduling.
 Worth the operational weight only when you have at least three or four agent services and an SRE who’s comfortable in K8s.

-• Function Compute is per-invocation, scale-to-zero.
-Cold start 200-800ms.
-Right for webhook-triggered agents, scheduled crawlers, and anything where the agent runs in bursts and idles otherwise.
+• Function Compute (FC) is per-invocation, scale-to-zero.
+Cold start 200-800ms, hard cap of 24 hours per invocation.
+Right for webhook-triggered agents, scheduled crawlers, and anything that runs in bursts and idles otherwise.

 Here’s the rough monthly cost picture as a function of sustained QPS: